jeremyzilar/street-view/docs/mission.md

 ## Our Purpose

-Many Paths is dedicated to supporting people experiencing street homelessness in Santa Fe through collective care coordination.
+The Many Paths Project is dedicated to supporting people experiencing street homelessness in Santa Fe through collective care coordination.
 Our mission is to know everyone, coordinate provider response, and respect individual autonomy while filling the critical gap between existing systems.

 ## What We Do

-- **Fill the Gap**: We track people experiencing street homelessness who fall between UniteUS, Life Link waitlists, and HMIS—creating an accurate, real-time picture of homelessness in Santa Fe.
+- **Fill the Gap**: We track people experiencing street homelessness who fall between UniteUS, shelter waitlists, and HMIS—creating an accurate, real-time picture of homelessness in Santa Fe.

 - **Collective Care Coordination**: Through regular case conferencing, providers coordinate responses based on individual needs and preferences, working together instead of in silos.